Alternate tunings are a great way to spice up your playing. They can add variety and options when applied.

 Ukulele Alternate Tuning Songs

 There is a world of possibilities with open tunings.
 With practice, you can take your ukulele playing to the next level.
-There are great tools for learning ukulele today: Our Ukulele application is one of them.
+There are great tools for learning ukulele today: Our app Roadie Coach is one of them.
 You can get it for IOS or Android.
 Feel free to leave us a comment.